Upright Bass Setup

 our boards are rounded across.
 The camber that we plane is very

-slight so that strings will not buzz, but vibrate freely and minimize
+slight so that strings will not buzz, but vibrate freely and

-problem, we can do that too.
+camber, no problem, we can do that too.

-2) bridges are fitted perfectly to the top and for bridge adjusters,
+2) bridges are fitted perfectly to the top and for bridge

-we usually use the new high density, composite, 'delrin' adjusters.
+adjusters, we usually use the new high density, composite, 'delrin'

-using these.
+when using these.
 We even use these in the setup on our

 upright basses under $3k.
 These adjusters are also super

-easy to use everyday and will not get hard to turn, or bind up later.
+easy to use everyday and will not get hard to turn, or bind up

 3) the string height in our bass setup is a direct correlation of